 - 1/8 tsp pepper

-- Place the tagine (uncovered) in the middle rack of the preheated oven for about 30-45 minutes (the top should be nicely browned & there will be little milk left on the top).
+- Place the tajin (uncovered) in the middle rack of the preheated oven for about 35-45 minutes until the top is nicely browned, the rice is puffed up & the liquid is almost all absorbed.

-- Take the tagine out of the oven & let it rest for 5-10 minutes for the remaining liquid to be absorbed by the rice.
+- Take the tajin out of the oven & let it rest for a couple of minutes.

-- Serve hot with beef stew or roasted chicken.
+- Serve immediately with beef stew or roasted chicken.

 - You have to make sure the oven is really hot; preheat it for about 20-30 minutes depending on your oven.
 If the oven is not hot enough, the rice will take longer to bake.

-- Because not all ovens are the same, to make sure the rice is cooked; after 30 minutes, taste a little rice from the side of the dish, if it is cooked/ soft then take the tagine out of the oven, if not then contniue baking for another 10-15 minutes.
+- To make sure the rice is cooked, take some little rice from the side of the tajin, if it is cooked/ soft then the whole dish is cooked.

-- The ingredients should fill up to 3/4 only of the tagine otherwise it will overflow.
+- The ingredients should fill up to 3/4 only of the tajin otherwise it will overflow.

-- Place the tagine over a baking tray in the oven to catch any drippings.
+- Place the tajin over a baking tray in the oven to catch any drippings.